TIBCOSoftware/fabrician-jruby-scripting-engine/README.md

 Introduction
 --------------------------------------
-This project builds a JRuby grid library for use in creating Silver Fabric enablers in JRuby.
+This project builds a JRuby grid library for use in creating Silver Fabric Enabler scripts in JRuby.

 Installation